sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 ### Kernel + KMP drivers

 After installation update kernel and install our KMP (kernel module package) for all nvidia kernel modules.

+#### Installation on NVIDIA's Jetson AGX Orin and Jetson Orin Nano/NX

 The KMP is available as a driver kit via the SolidDriver Program.
 For installation please use the following commands:

 {% highlight shell %}
 # flavor either default or 64kb (check with `uname -r` command)